 Dual Diagnosis vs. Co-Occurring Disorders

-Dual diagnosis was the original term used to describe people with simultaneous addiction and mental illness disorders.
-Co-occurring disorder is a newer term than dual diagnosis but the two are now used interchangeably.
+The dual diagnosis was the original term used to describe people with simultaneous addiction and mental illness disorders.
+A co-occurring disorder is a newer term than dual diagnosis but the two are now used interchangeably.

 Some claim co-occurring disorders refer to those who developed mental illness as a result of their addiction.
 According to the National Alliance on Mental Illness, though, dual diagnosis and co-occurring disorders both refer to the presence of simultaneous illnesses.